-Should you choose to structure your Income Protection/Disability Income insurance through superannuation you should be aware that due to the definition of 'gainfully employed' under superannuation law, unemployment in the period immediately prior to Total Disability or Partial Disability may have the result that no benefits are payable.
+Should you choose to structure your Disability Income insurance through superannuation you should be aware that due to the definition of 'gainfully employed' under superannuation law, unemployment in the period immediately prior to Total Disability or Partial Disability may have the result that no benefits are payable.

-When Income Protection/Disability Income insurance is structured through superannuation on an Agreed Value basis you should be aware that payments through the Temporary Incapacity condition of release will be restricted by superannuation law to the member's average Monthly Earnings in the 12 month period immediately prior to the start of the Waiting Period.
+When Disability Income insurance is structured through superannuation on an Agreed Value basis you should be aware that payments through the Temporary Incapacity condition of release will be restricted by superannuation law to the member's average Monthly Earnings in the 12 month period immediately prior to the start of the Waiting Period.

-If you are concerned about the potential complications of Income Protection/Disability Income through superannuation, you should speak to your financial adviser.
+If you are concerned about the potential complications of Disability Income insurance through superannuation, you should speak to your financial adviser.

-For more information about structuring your insurance through the TAL Superannuation and Insurance Fund please see page 11.
+For more information about structuring your insurance through the TAL Superannuation and Insurance Fund please see page 18.